 Within a couple of months, my business was growing and competition had subtly became my motivator.
 Winning felt good and I could easily justify it as “hard work”.
 But behind the facade, I had sacrificed my marriage on the altar of success.
 I hit rock bottom so hard that I bounced.
 When I regained consciousness, I realized that I was losing the very thing I treasured most—my wife.
 Reality is sometimes painful, but if we refuse the pain and refuse to see things as they are, we refuse the opportunity to grow.

 My wife and I had inadvertently built a wall between us, each adding our fair share of bricks.
 In addition, my faith was convenient at best.
 I believed in God, but I rarely listened to what He had to say.
 My view from the floor gave me the perspective I needed to see the error of my ways.
-Oddly enough, the more clearly we see, the more likely we are to hear what He has to say.

 Success had come at the expense of my faith and my marriage.
 And, it wasn’t worth it.
 You can take my advice, or you can go broke trying to figure it out for yourself.
 But I promise you, no one is rich enough to buy the wisdom that can only be learned through pain.